Resource-efficient quantum correlation measurements via multicopy neural network methods: Acknowledgements

 \section{Acknowledgements}

-P.T, K.B, and A.M are supported by the Polish National Science Center from funds awarded through the Maestro Grant No. DEC-2019/34/A/ST2/00081.
+P.T, K.B and A.M are supported by the Polish National Science Center from funds awarded through the Maestro Grant No. DEC-2019/34/A/ST2/00081.
 F.N. is supported in part by: the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).
+Our experiments were conducted on the IBM Quantum Network through the IBM Quantum Hub operated by the Poznań Supercomputing and Networking Center (PSNC).